idaholab/virtual_test_bed/doc/content/htgr/triso/triso_model.md

 !listing htgr/triso_fuel/triso_1d.i block=gen language=cpp

+`TRISO2DMeshGenerator` creates a 2D mesh appropriate for use in TRISO analysis.
+The user supplies radial coordinates that mark the boundaries of mesh blocks.
+A list of numbers of elements per block is also supplied.
+A `0` for the elements in the block represents a gap and is typically used for the gap that opens between the buffer and IPyC layers.
+Aspherical meshes are supported, allowing the mesh to have a flat facet at the bottom of the particle.
+This is accomplished through the `aspect_ratio` parameter.
+Two varieties of aspherical meshes are available.
+These are selected through the `aspherical_type` parameter.
+The first of these, `vary_buffer`, creates meshes with thinned buffers.
+The resulting mesh includes a small fillet at the junction of the flat facet and the original, circular geometry.
+The second type, `vary_outer`, thins the outer layers slightly near the centerline and thickens them toward the edge of the facet.

+!listing htgr/triso_fuel/triso_2d_aspherical.i block=gen language=cpp

 ## UserObjects

 `TRISOGeometry` outputs the TRISO particle and pebble geometry determined from the mesh at the beginning of the simulation.
 This capability is available in 2D and 3D.

 !listing htgr/triso_fuel/triso_1d.i block=particle_geometry language=cpp

+For IPyC cracking case, the crack is modeled using the X-FEM module.
+The crack geometry is specified by `LineSegmentCutUserObject`.

+!listing htgr/triso_fuel/triso_2d_ipyc_cracking.i block=ipyc_crack language=cpp

+## XFEM Action

+The X-FEM `XFEM` action is needed to model a crack in the IPyC layer.
+The X-FEM quadrature rule is selected through the `qrule` parameter and the output the XFEM cut plane and volume fraction can be specicifed by `output_cut_plane` parameter.

 ## Tensor Mechanics Action